petrov-lab/tuba-seq/README.md

 ## OVERVIEW

-This package includes a pipeline for processing Illumina &reg Single-end or Paired-end reads (Paired-end is recommended) into unique barcode pileups and thier size in Absolute Cell Number, as described in our [original Tuba-Seq paper][1].
+This package includes a pipeline for processing Illumina &reg Single-end or Paired-end reads (Paired-end is recommended) into unique barcode pileups and their size in Absolute Cell Number, as described in our [original Tuba-Seq paper][1].
 Additional tools are provided, including:

 1. Identification of contaminating DNA and a BLAST-search based investigation of the source of contaminating DNA;
 2. Analysis of the sequencing error-rate of the Illumina run;